-- Red Hat Quay triggers provide a mechanism for spawning a repository build of a Dockerfile from an external event such as a GitHub push, BitBucket push, GitLab push, or webhook. - Source-to-image (S2I) is an open source framework for combining source code and base images (Figure 3).
-S2I makes it easy for your development and operations teams to collaborate on a reproducible build environment.
-When a developer commits code with git, under S2I, Red Hat OpenShift can: - Trigger automatic assembly of a new image from available artifacts, including the S2l base image, and the newly committed code (via webhooks on the code repository or some other automated CI process). - Automatically deploy the newly built image for testing. - Promote the tested image to production status and automatically deploy the new image through the continuous integration and deployment (CI/CD) process.
+- ▶ Red Hat Quay triggers provide a mechanism for spawning a repository build of a Dockerfile from an external event such as a GitHub push, BitBucket push, GitLab push, or webhook. - Source-to-image (S2I) is an open source framework for combining source code and base images (Figure 3).
+S2I allows your development and operations teams to collaborate on a reproducible build environment.
+When a developer commits code with git, under S2I, Red Hat OpenShift can: - Trigger automatic assembly of a new image from available artifacts-including the S2I base image-and the newly committed code (via webhooks on the code repository or some other automated CI process). - Automatically deploy the newly built image for testing. - ▶ Promote the tested image to production status and automatically deploy the new image through the continuous integration/continuous delivery (CI/CD) and deployment process.

 Figure 3.
-S2I is a toolkit and workflow for building reproducible ready-to-run container images from source code.
+Source-to-image is a toolkit and workflow for building reproducible ready-to-run container images from source code.